Kidkie/php-gd-random-avatar/README.md

 # php-gd-random-avatar
-Using PHP to randomize a shape avatar
+Using PHP GD to randomize an avatar with simple shapes and randomized color.